aaroniz-bgu/GuildedSQL/README.md

     dbApi.insert("Animals", "Garfield", kitty);
 }
 ```
 **Documentation** Most of the project uses Javadoc, especially in areas where I haven't yet organized the code.
 The most important documentation is for the `GuildedSQL` interface.
 Aside from this, you really shouldn't access the other objects.
 For this reason, I have created the bundled `DOC.md`.

+Currently, `Main.java` contains a command line interface to play around with some of the features.
+So, if you'd like to play around and help me test it, feel free.

+## Build
+`TODO`

 ## Local Generated Files
 Since Guilded REST API (atm) does not provide a method to retrieve `ServerChannel`s and `Group`s as a collection GuildedSQL keeps their identifiers in a designated channel `%metadata_guildedsql%` which means you may not have a channel with this name, but more importantly the id of this channel is saved locally.
 You may find it at: